coupergateway/couper-examples/environment/README.md

 }
 ```

-All the parts specific for testing go into `couper.test.hcl`:
+Next, we put all the parts specific for testing into `conf/test.hcl`:

 ```hcl
 environment "test" {